SPPearce/CompoundMatrixMethod/README.md

 ## Contact

-Feel free to contact me if you have any questions, suggestions or problems.
+Feel free to contact me if you have any questions, suggestions or issues.
+I'm also interested in collaborations involving this work.
 My email address is simon (dot) pearce (at) manchester (dot) ac (dot) uk.